 Additional Resources on IRBs and Human Subjects Research

-In addition to CITE training, the following resources are helpful for any individual who is interested in learning more about the IRB process or the ethics of conducting research with human subjects.
+In addition to CITI training, the following resources are helpful for any individual who is interested in learning more about the IRB process or the ethics of conducting research with human subjects.

 OHRP is the governmental agency that oversees all human research.
 This site has descriptions of all federal policies and guidelines concerning human subject research.